KimNorgaard/go-maml/README.md

 ## Roadmap

-The core library is stable and the feature set is complete.
-Future work may include performance optimizations or additional tooling.
+This library implements v0.1 of the MAML specification.
+With respect to this version of the spec, the library's feature set is considered complete.
+As the MAML specification itself is currently in an unstable version (0.1), this library should also be considered unstable.

 ## Contributing